nairuzabulhul/R3d-Buck3T/PTP/Web_Security/Web Security Notes.md

 	- The user brings the payload in their HTTP request to the vulnerable website.
 This payload will be executed on their browser

+	- Links in this type of attack are designed creatively [can send direct link or embded in services]

-		-
+- __Stored XSS__ :

-- __Stored XSS__ : it is also known as __persistent xss__, the malicious input is stored withinthe web application. once this occurs, 			  the web application will vulnerable to all users who access it .
+	- it is also known as __persistent xss__, the malicious input is stored withinthe web application. once this occurs, 			  the web application will vulnerable to all users who access it .
 This type of attack does not require user interactions. it is deals directly with the website.

+	- The payload is saved on the web browser once the user accesed the vulnerable website.
+Itcan be rendered to one or muplitle pages in the same website

 - __DOM XSS__: is a client-side attack that infects the user's current page only and does not reach server-side code